 If the Moderator is not the Pastor, any Violations of the Clergy Code of Conduct need to be reported to you or you might need to be the one to report it/them.
 Do not delay, report any violations.
 Your staff pastor can be an important resource for you.

-Vice Moderator or
+Vice Moderator or Secretary Treasure

 The responsibilities include but not are limited to the following: